 1. TOTAL ABOVEGROUND STORAGE CAPACITY Is this > 1,320 US gallons?
 Yes 🗌 No 🗌 2.
-TOTAL COMPLETELY BURIED STORAGE CAPACITY Is this >42,000 US gallons?
-Yes 🗌 No 🗌

-If you answered YES to one or both questions above, you must prepare and implement an SPCC plan for your farm.
-Sign and date this form below, and return to the flowchart on the previous page and complete the questions.

-If you answered NO to both questions above, please sign and date this form below.
-Keep a copy of this completed form for your records.
+TOTAL COMPLETELY BURIED STORAGE CAPACITY Is this > 42,000 US gallons?
+Yes 🗌 No 🗌 If you answered YES to one or both questions above, you must prepare and this form below, and return to the flowchart on the previous page and comp If you answered NO to both questions above, please sign and date this form records. lete the questions.
+Date Completed: Signate ure:

-Date Completed: